 With the ratio of PR pros to journalists at more than four to one—and widening—corporate communicators can no longer rely on journalists to package and deliver their organization’s stories.
 Outstanding corporate content doesn’t happen by magic.
 It’s based on solid reporting, insightful interviews and relevant details that make a story come alive.
 Too often, internal and external communicators are stuck in their cubes, writing stories from email memos and PowerPoint decks.
-Leave your desk to find the story—and learn the best ways to adapt your writing to multiple formats and channels.
+Nick Lanyi, media relations and crisis communications expert for Ragan Consulting Group, will show you how to leave your desk to find the story—and learn the best ways to adapt your writing to multiple formats and channels.

 - How to reach audiences more effectively by crafting content that is less about you and more about them